sauravsaxena7/OnlineVideoStreaming-Android-App/README.md

 &rarr; This app features like google drive

-&rarr; Where you can eaisly store your data and view your whenever you want
+&rarr; Where you can eaisly store your data and view your whenever you want to access

-&rarr; This app is in under progress to achieve feature like face detection to secure your and online video streaming
+&rarr; This app is in under progress to achieve feature like face detection to secure your data and online video streaming app

 &rarr; Here you see out software screenShots